-In this guide, we’ll go over the top ten types of roofing materials on the market, as well as additional roofing materials like nails, sealant, flashing, and drip edges.
+In this guide, we’ll go over the top 11 types of roofing materials on the market, as well as additional roofing materials needed like nails, sealant, flashing, and drip edges.

 The most important thing to remember about roofs is that some roofs are more appropriate for certain areas.
 For example, slate tiles only work on buildings with enough structural integrity to support the added weight.
 If you’re not sure which types of roofing make sense for your home, talking to an expert can help you narrow down your options.

 Let’s get right into the materials, shall we?

 Asphalt shingles have been a go-to roofing material for years and are extremely popular in areas where the weather is volatile.
 These shingles are fire-resistant, come in many different colors, and vary in quality.
 One of the best features of these shingles is that they are easily repairable and tend to hold up well.

 Asphalt often provides an attractive layered look on roofs, with a mix of raised and lowered sections that suggest a thicker roof.
 Outside of the aesthetic appeal, these help channel rain and ensure that you don’t get too much flowing over one area.
 Modifying the flow of rainwater this way helps increase the roof’s lifespan.

 Cost: Depending upon the quality and the style of the shingle, the average price is between $4.50 to $10 per square foot.